fundacionjala/enforce-gradle-plugin/_docs/credentials.md

 			       -Pusername=juana@gmail.com
 	                       -Ppassword=123456
 	                       -Ptoken=as:addCredential
+						   -Plocation=project

 ## UpdateCredential  task
-This task updates a credential from credentials.dat file located in user home directory.
+This task updates a credential from credentials.dat file located in user home directory and project directory by default is home.

 ### By console

-To update a credential by console you should write  the next command and filling credentials fields by console.
+To update a credential by console you should write  the next command and filling credentials fields by console, if you want update a credential from project you should write ***'project'*** in the option: ***Credential location (home/project by default is home):***

 	$ gradle updateCredential

 ### By parameters
-If you want to update credential by parameters you should use the next parameters:
+If you want to update credential from project directory you should write ***'project'*** value in parameter called  ***location*** use the next parameters:

 	 -Pid is id of credential.
 	 -Pusername is your account.
 	 -Ppassword is your password.
 	 -Ptoken is your token.
+	 -Plocation is credentials.dat file directory.

 Command: